 Most tonic-clonic seizures stop by themselves, and people do not usually need to take antiseizure medications.
 However, if a person needs emergency treatment, doctors will usually administer benzodiazepines intravenously or intranasally.

 A person may require antiepileptic medications to reduce the risk of seizures happening again.
-This depends on several factors, including the number and frequency of seizures a person has, the likelihood that they will happen again, and whether a person’s body will be able to tolerate any side effects.
+This depends on

 Some side effects of antiepileptic medications include:

 - congenital anomalies, if a person takes them during pregnancy

 - unintentional weight loss

 There are several risk factors for experiencing a seizure.
 These factors include:

 - a family history of epilepsy or seizures due to fever